 |Robert Stack and Durbin|

 The servants concoct a plan the keep Barbara, Walter, and Mrs. Clinton from getting to the ball until after midnight.
-Connie is escorted to the ball by six police officers riding white motorcycles (one of the servant’s brothers is a cop).
+Connie is escorted to the ball by six police officers riding white motorcycles (a servant’s brother is a cop).
 She even gets to ride in the Commissioner’s car!
 The butler (Charles Coleman) informs her that she needs to be home before midnight (just like Cinderella).
 At the ball, Connie, in a comical scene, is accidentally introduced as the singing entertainment.
 Her performance is a huge hit with the crowd.
 Her beautiful singing gets the attention of Ted, who asks her to dance.
 The two dance and talk the night away losing all track of time.
 Connie reveals that she was the girl that delayed him at the country club, which seems to intrigue Ted all the more.
 Ted tells Connie that he’ll be leaving for South America in a few weeks to carve out a life of his own.
 It’s at this point that the two kiss.
 While the two are caught up in the moment, Connie realizes that it’s after midnight.
 Remembering the butler’s warning, Connie runs away from Ted, losing her shoe in the process (more shades of Cinderella).
 While she is leaving, the Clintons show up.
 Barbara sees Ted holding a shoe and also spies a young woman she thinks looks like Connie leaving the ball.
 After a few more queries, Barbara is convinced that Connie is the girl everyone at the ball is talking about.
 So convinced is she that she rushes home to make sure.
 At first Barbara thinks she may be mistaken when she bursts into Connie’s room to find her asleep in bed.
 But when she spies a discarded shoe on the bedroom floor that is the match to the one she saw Ted holding, she rips the bed covers off revealing Connie dressed in her ball gown.

 |Stack and Durbin at the ball|